Skip to content

 export ANTHROPIC_API_KEY=""

-export CLAUDE_CODE_DISABLE_NONESSENTIAL_TRAFFIC="1" # Disable non-essential telemetry
+export CLAUDE_CODE_DISABLE_NONESSENTIAL_TRAFFIC="1" # Disable non-essential telemetry traffic

 export API_TIMEOUT_MS="30000000" # API request timeout (milliseconds)

-# 3. Apply the configuration (choose one):
+# 3. Apply the configuration (pick one):

 # Option 1: Reload the config file (recommended)